Unitarity of Symplectic Fermion in $\alpha$-vacua with Negative Central Charge

-The symplectic fermion---or in other words, the anti-commuting scalar---has been thoroughly studied as an example of CFT$_2$ with central charge $c=-2$~\cite{Kausch:1995py,Kausch:2000fu} and as an example of a logarithmic CFT for the case of periodic boundary condition~\cite{Gaberdiel:1998ps}.
+The symplectic fermion theory--i.e., the anti-commuting scalar field theory--- has been thoroughly studied as an example of CFT$_2$ with central charge $c=-2$~\cite{Kausch:1995py,Kausch:2000fu} and as an example of a logarithmic CFT for the case of periodic boundary condition~\cite{Gaberdiel:1998ps}.
 It was proposed in~\cite{LeClair:2007iy,Robinson:2009xm} that a new inner product can cure the negative norm states of the symplectic fermion; therefore this model with the new inner product was claimed to be unitary~\cite{LeClair:2007iy,Robinson:2009xm}.
-However the tension between the negative central charge and the absence of the negative norm states has not been explicitly resolved.
+However, the tension between the negative central charge and the absence of the negative norm states has not been explicitly resolved.
 Recently the three-dimensional free symplectic fermion has attracted great interest as a holographic dual of higher spin gravity in four-dimensional de Sitter space~\cite{Anninos:2011ui,Ng:2012xp,Das:2012dt,Anninos:2013rza,Chang:2013afa,Anninos:2014hia,Sato:2015tta,Hertog:2017ymy,Hertog:2019uhy}.
 In this dS/CFT context, the new inner product has not been fully utilized.